rayokota/hgraphdb/README.md

 HGraphDB is a client layer for using HBase as a graph database.
 It is an implementation of the [Apache TinkerPop 3](http://tinkerpop.apache.org) interfaces.

+**Note:  the format of vertex indices has changed between 1.x and 2.x.
+If you upgrade, you will need to drop and recreate any existing vertex indices.**

 ## Installing

 Releases of HGraphDB are deployed to Maven Central.